 Heading down for the mail yesterday, I heard the thunder of hoof beats behind me as the goat girls dashed together as a herd, following my progress until I turned to watch them.
-Faced by me, they quickly broke out into playful groups; indeed, although head-butting works best with just two participants, I saw them configure into rippling huddles where many animals faced a center spot and all were ready to butt heads.

 The alpacas are extremely playful these days.
 They will all chase each other around the pasture, or chase whoever is handy.
 I’ve seen the cria Spencer romping lightly after BullyBob.
 The poor ol’ goat was running full out; he is used to being the bully, not being bullied.
 With his twisted horns and stinky yellow-brown face, he approached me for help and I became his safety zone.
-Bully may not like being chased, but he sure can chase when a female goat hangs by the fence.

 Today it was Denise the goat who was flirting the most through the fence.
 Come dinnertime I brought her into the boys’ area and tried to set up a dinner date for her with Whiskey.
 BullyBob, of course, was hot on the doe’s heels, but I pulled him up short before he could enter her stall.
 Denise wound up spending dinnertime with three of our fainter boys: Whiskey, little Joshua, and the junior horndog Brad Pitt.